What Are the 5 Levels of Friendship?

 Casual friends sometimes make plans to see each other (or call each other).

 Typically, these meetings take place in public, e.g., in a coffee shop.
-You wouldn’t normally invite them over to hang out at your home.
-If you do invite them over, it’s usually for a group activity like a BBQ.
+You typically wouldn’t invite them over to hang out at your home.
+But if you do invite them over, it’s usually for a group activity like a BBQ.

 With casual friends, you can share semi-personal information.
-For example, you might mention whom you are currently dating or where you plan to vacation next.
+For example, you might mention who you are dating or where you plan to vacation next.

 In essence, you only present the best version of yourself.

-Casual friendships often develop as a result of shared activities or environments.
+Casual friendships are often the result of shared activities or environments.
 You might become casual friends with some of the guys at your BJJ gym.
-Or you have a few work friends that you sometimes meet up with for a beer.
+Or you have a few colleagues that you sometimes meet up with for a beer after work.

-But as soon as that shared activity or environment ceases to exist, you drift apart.
-For example, you probably had tons of casual friends back in college with whom you haven’t had contact ever since.
+But as soon as that denominator ceases to exist, you drift apart.
+For example, you probably had tons of casual friends back in college with whom you haven’t had contact since.

 The problem is there is no internal overlap.
-The other person is fun enough to hang out with if there is an external reason to.
-But take away that reason, and we will run out of interesting things to talk about quickly.
+The other person is fun enough to hang out with if there is an external reason.
+But take away that reason, and we will run out of things to talk about quickly.

-Dunbar’s theory suggests that we can have up to 150 casual friends; that’s around the number at which we reach our cognitive limit.
+Dunbar’s theory suggests that we can have up to 150 (casual) friends; that’s the number at which we reach our cognitive limit.
 Beyond that, it becomes impossible to keep track.

 4. “You just get me” — Close Friends

-With close friends, there is a mutual expectation to regularly spend time together (or at least talk on the phone).
+With close friends, there is a mutual expectation to regularly spend time together (or talk on the phone).

-Also, there is an unspoken agreement to keep each other updated.
-If something comes up in your life — positive or negative — you will usually let your close friends know about it.
+There is an unspoken agreement to keep each other updated.
+If something comes up in your life — positive or negative — you will let your close friends know about it.

 You will actively ask each other for advice.
-For example, if you are thinking about switching careers, you would probably get your friend’s input.
+For example, if you are thinking about switching careers, you would get your close friend’s input.

 You can also expect a certain level of emotional support.
 If you tell your close friend that you are about to get fired, they will spend some time consoling you.

 Close friends are supposed to hold off on judgment.
-When your friend is doing something you don’t agree with, you will at least hear their side of the story first, before you pass a sentence.
+When your friend is doing something you disagree with, you will at least hear their side of the story first before you denounce them.

-In general, there is much less of a filter with close friends.
+There is less of a filter with close friends.
 You can act relatively uninhibited around them.

 However, when you do share negative stuff, you must cap that.
 Too much shared negativity and a close friendship will become strained.
 At the very least, you must make sure to leave the interaction on a positive note.